 In situations where the person cannot consent, consent should be obtained on the patients' behalf by a legally authorized person.
 A legally authorized person means a parent of a minor, a court-appointed guardian, or a person authorized by the patient by law to act on the patient’s behalf.

-If it is impossible to receive consent from the patient or a legally authorized person, a health care provider can conduct a lifesaving procedure without liability.
-In these causes, it is assumed that the patient would wish to be treated.
+If it is impossible to receive consent from the patient or a legally authorized person, a health care provider can conduct a life saving procedure without liability.
+In these cases, it is assumed that the patient would wish to be treated.